On this page

 You can store your solar power to use when you desire, meaning you are less dependent on grid power, which makes you more self-sufficient.
 Some batteries can also protects against blackouts, which can be a big concern for some people.
 They might have a generator, but they want to replace the generator with a battery.

-In general, with the lithium-iron-phosphate batteries you have less degradation over time and more longevity.
+In general, with lithium-iron-phosphate batteries you have less degradation over time and more longevity.

 If you are concerned about blackouts, then a Tesla Powerwall 2 is the way to go.
 It’s the best one for providing blackout protection.

 The storage capacity is also important.
-Tesla Powerwall 2 comes in one size only, 13.5 kWh, while sonnen and Enphase batteries are modular.
+Tesla Powerwall 2 comes in one size only, 13.5 kWh, while Fimer and Enphase batteries are modular.

-Sonnen comes in 2 kWh increments and 4 kWh is the smallest battery.
-You can go up to 16 kWh.
+Fimer comes in 4 kWh increments.
+You can go up to 12 kWh.
 Enphase batteries come in 1.2 kWh banks and you can have just one or multiple.

 Kilowatt hours (kWh) are a measure in thousand-watt steps of how much energy an appliance uses in an hour.
-A 1,000 Watt microwave running on maximum for one hour uses 1 kWh.
+A 1,000 Watt microwave running for a maximum of one hour uses 1 kWh.
 So does a 100 Watt light bulb if it’s on for 10 hours.

 This means that with 13.5 kWh of stored power, the Tesla Powerwall 2 could technically run your 1000 microwave for 13.5 hours.
 In reality, you may only use it for 30 minutes and use lights, the TV and other appliances as well.